Learn · Getting started

 Choosing your selling plan

 Amazon offers two selling plans, and the choice is mostly about volume.
 The Individual plan charges a per-item fee on each sale with no monthly subscription, which suits people testing the waters or selling a handful of items a month.
-The Professional plan charges a flat monthly subscription instead of the per-item fee, and it unlocks tools you'll need to run a real business — bulk listing, advanced reports, advertising eligibility, and the ability to win the featured offer placement.
+The Professional plan charges a flat monthly subscription instead of the per-item fee, and it unlocks tools you'll need to run a real business: bulk listing, advanced reports, advertising eligibility, and the ability to win the featured offer placement.

 The math is straightforward: once your monthly sales volume is high enough that the per-item fees would exceed the Professional subscription, the Professional plan is cheaper and gives you more.
 Most sellers who intend to build a business start on or quickly move to Professional.
-You can switch plans later, so this isn't a permanent decision — but verify the current per-item fee and subscription price in Seller Central, since Amazon adjusts them.
+You can switch plans later, so this isn't a permanent decision, but verify the current per-item fee and subscription price in Seller Central, since Amazon adjusts them.

 Register, verify, and choose how you'll fulfill

 The defining operational choice is your fulfillment model.
-With Fulfillment by Amazon (FBA), you ship inventory to Amazon's warehouses and Amazon handles storage, picking, packing, shipping, and customer service — you gain Prime eligibility and scale, but you pay fulfillment and storage fees and hand physical custody of your inventory to Amazon.
+With Fulfillment by Amazon (FBA), you ship inventory to Amazon's warehouses and Amazon handles storage, picking, packing, shipping, and customer service.
+You gain Prime eligibility and scale, but you pay fulfillment and storage fees and hand physical custody of your inventory to Amazon.
 With Fulfillment by Merchant (FBM), you store and ship orders yourself, keeping control and avoiding FBA fees but taking on the logistics.
 Many sellers run a mix.
-One consequence of choosing FBA that beginners rarely anticipate: because Amazon holds your inventory, it will sometimes lose or damage it — and it owes you reimbursements when it does, which is a recurring line of money you'll need to track.
+One consequence of choosing FBA that beginners rarely anticipate: because Amazon holds your inventory, it will sometimes lose or damage it, and it owes you reimbursements when it does, which is a recurring line of money you'll need to track.

 • FBA: Amazon stores and ships; you get Prime and scale, pay storage/fulfillment fees